Why (Jadakiss song)

 "Why" is a protest song by American rapper Jadakiss, released on July 13, 2004 by Def Jam Recordings as the second single released from his second solo album Kiss of Death (2004).
 It was produced by Havoc, features a guest appearance from Anthony Hamilton, and contains a sample of Gong's 1976 song "Mandrake" throughout.

 "Why" was a crossover hit in several countries.
 It remains Jadakiss' highest-charting song on the Billboard Hot 100, where it peaked at number 11.
 The remix was produced by Elite and has an altered chorus by Hamilton, as well as appearances from Styles P, Common and Nas.

 Although not a remix nor a sequel, Jadakiss released the song "What If" that follows the same concept as "Why".
 All of the verses start with the song title.
 It included Nas (who - as mentioned above - was featured in the remix of "Why").

-The song ranked #64 in About.com's Top 100 Rap Songs.

 Controversy

 Jadakiss attracted some controversy and condemnation from the political commentator Bill O'Reilly, who labeled him a "smear merchant" because of the lyrics in "Why", which state Jadakiss' belief that the September 11 attacks were an inside job, or that then-President George W. Bush caused or allowed the attacks:

 Why do niggas push pounds of powder?/Why did Bush knock down the towers?

 "Bush" is censored in clean versions of the song.
 The music video shows a man holding up a picket sign reading "BUCK FUSH" - a spoonerism of "FUCK BUSH".

 O'Reilly took the position that President Bush should be allowed to sue Jadakiss for slander.
 The track was eventually banned on some radio stations or played with the lyrics in question censored.